Overview

 After originating from the left main artery, the LAD artery runs along the anterior interventricular sulcus and supplies the apical portion of both ventricles.
 The LAD artery is mostly epicardial but can be intramuscular in places.
 An important identifying characteristic of the LAD artery during angiography is the identification of 4-6 perpendicular septal branches.
 These branches, approximately 7.5 cm in length, supply the interventricular septum.

 The first branch of the LAD artery is termed the ramus intermedius.
-In fewer than 1% of patients, the LCA is absent, and the LAD and LCX arteries originate from the aorta via 2 separate ostia.
+In fewer than 1% of patients, the LCA is absent and the LAD and LCX arteries originate from the aorta via two separate ostia.
 As the LAD artery passes along the anterior interventricular groove toward the apex, it turns sharply to anastomose with the posterior interventricular branch of the RCA.
 As the LAD artery courses anteriorly along the ventricular septum, it sends off diagonal branches to the lateral wall of the left ventricle.
-Congenital LAD artery variations may include its duplication as 2 parallel arteries (4% incidence) and length variations (premature or delayed distal termination).
+Congenital LAD artery variations may include its duplication as two parallel arteries (4% incidence) and length variations (premature or delayed distal termination).

 Left circumflex artery